baobinhday/CLIProxyAPI/changes/read-only-storage-feature-plan.md

 # Plan for Read-Only Storage Feature

-This document outlines the steps to implement a read-only storage mode for the CLI Proxy API.
+This document outlines the steps to implement a read-only storage mode for the CLIProxyAPI.

 Created: 2025-12-02 09:10:00
 Last Modified: 2025-12-02 09:22:32